carbon-language/carbon-lang/docs/design/generics/details.md

 associated types can be constrained to be equal to some other type.
 In this example, this means that the types `Z` and `V` are both canonical.
-The second rule comes from there being no forward references in declarations, and no impliict type equality constraints:
+The second rule comes from there being no forward references in declarations, and no implicit type equality constraints:

 > No declaration can affect type equality for any declaration to its left.

-This means that the canonical types for type expressions starting with `Z.` are completely determined by the declaration `A:!
-Z`.
+This means that the canonical types for type expressions starting with `Z.` are completely determined by the declaration `Z:!
+A`.
 Furthermore, since the set of type expressions starting with `Z.` might be infinite, we adopt the lazy strategy of only evaluating expressions that are needed for something explicitly mentioned.

-We do need to evaluate `Z.W` though for the `B(.Y = Z, .X = Z.W):!
-V`
+We do need to evaluate `Z.W` though for the `V:!
+B(.Y = Z, .X = Z.W)`
 expression.
-This is an easy case, though since `A:!
-Z` doesn't include any assignments to any associated types.
+This is an easy case, though since `Z:!
+A` doesn't include any assignments to any associated types.
 In this case, the associated types of `A` are all canonical.
 An alias defined in `A` would of course not be, it would be set to the canonical type for whatever it is an alias for.
 For example: